Katrina Gorry: Club career

-FC Kansas City, 2014

 In March 2014, it was announced the Gorry was joining FC Kansas City in the NWSL.
 She made 10 appearances for the team as they won the 2014 NWSL Championship.

-Vegalta Sendai, 2017

 In 2017, Gorry spent a season with Vegalta Sendai in Japan.

-Utah Royals FC, 2018

 On 14 February 2018, she joined the Utah Royals FC, marking her return to the NWSL.
 She made 16 appearances for Utah in 2018.
 After the season, Utah declined her contract option and she was waived by the club.

-Avaldsnes, 2020

 On 29 January 2020, Gorry signed with Avaldsnes in the Toppserien for the 2020 season.
 She played her first game for Avaldsnes on 18 July 2020, playing the full 90 minutes in a 1–0 win over Arna-Bjørnar.
 Her first appearance for the side earned her a spot in the Toppserien team of the week.

-Loan to Brisbane Roar

 In December 2020, Brisbane Roar announced that Gorry would return to the club for the 2020–21 W-League season on loan from Avaldsnes.

-Vittsjö GIK, 2022–2023

 On 12 November 2023, Gorry announced she would be leaving the club.

-West Ham United, 2024–

 On 5 January 2024, Gorry joined Super League club West Ham United.
 She made her debut for the club on 14 January in the FA Cup match against Chelsea, playing for 75 minutes as a starter.
 Ahead of the 2024–25 season, Gorry was named club captain.
 On 11 May 2025, Gorry was named the 2024-25 season Player Champion of Change as part of the inaugural Women’s Professional Game Awards.